Link Prediction with Relational Hypergraphs: Further experiment details

 \section{Further experiment details}

 We report the details of the experiment carried out in the body of the paper in this section.
 In particular, we report the dataset statistics of the inductive link prediction task in \Cref{tab:inductive-statistics} and of the transductive link prediction task in \Cref{tab:transductive-statistics}.
 We also report the hyperparameter used for $\hcnet$ in the inductive link prediction task at \Cref{tab: inductive-hyper-parameter-statistics} and transductive link prediction task at \Cref{tab: transductive-hyper-parameter-statistics}, respectively.
-In addition, we report additionally the standard deviation for the main experiments in \Cref{app: std-inductive}, the complete tables for the ablation study mentioned in \Cref{app:ablation-initialization} and \Cref{app:ablation-positional}, the detailed definitions of initialization and positional encoding considered in \Cref{app:ablation-initialization-definition} and \Cref{app:ablation-positional-definition}, respectively.
-Finally, we report the execution time and GPU usages for $1$ epochs of $\hcnets$ on all datasets considered in the paper with corresponding hyperparameters in \Cref{app: execution-time}.